UncleGene/concur/rency/rency.md

 Hello everybody!

-My name is Eugene (if you try to pronounce my last name, most of you will sound as funny to me, as I'll do to you during this talk), and today we are going to talk about &#9679;
+My name is Eugene, and today we are going to talk about

 ## con·cur·ren·cy
-... concurrency

 Concurrency is so mysterious, that most online dictionaries do not even try to define it.

-Meriam-Webster at least gives you a tip where to look &#9679;
+* Meriam-Webster at least gives you a tip where to look

-What is a little closer to home, wikipedia gives a CS-specific definition: &#9679;
+* What is a little closer to home, wikipedia gives a CS-specific definition:

-concurrency is a property of systems in which several computations are executing simultaneously, and potentially interacting with each other
+  > concurrency is a property of systems in which several computations are executing simultaneously, and potentially interacting with each other

-If we return back to Meriam-Webster &#9679;, we can see that all synonyms have a positive tinge, and antonyms are pretty negative.
+* If we return back to Meriam-Webster, we can see that all synonyms have a positive tinge, and antonyms are pretty negative.

 What underlines the mystery of concurrency is that in Software Engineering we gradually